-- Consideration for literacy levels, persons with disabilities and any other aspects, particularly as they relate to vulnerable groups; - Oral communication is most effective via radio or television and making direct calls (in case fixed-line or mobile phone communication is available); - Provide a safe space when consulting with LGBTI people and groups. - Selected day and time for project updates; and - Updates on social media platforms (Facebook and Instagram) and VEEP Website. - Select a communication liaison officer who provides all relevant details, including date, time, location/venue and contact persons.
+- Consideration for literacy levels, persons with disabilities and any other aspects, particularly as they relate to vulnerable groups; - Oral communication is most effective, making direct calls can also be used (in case fixed-line or mobile phone communication is available); - Provide a safe space when consulting with LGBTI people and groups. - Selected day and time for project updates; and - Updates on social media platforms (Facebook and Instagram) and VEEP Website. - Select a communication liaison officer who provides all relevant details, including date, time, location/venue and contact persons.